awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 The following IAM policy lets a user view the IDs of all sessions in your account\.
 However, users can interact with instances only through sessions they started\.
 A user who is assigned the following policy can't connect to or end other users' sessions\.
 The policy uses the variable `{aws:username}` to achieve this\.

 **Note**
-This method does not work for accounts that grant access to AWS using federated IDs\.
+This method doesn't work for accounts that grant access to AWS using federated IDs\.

 ```
 {